-Cond Project Approval SSD 8889679 Status Evidence B27 The Applicant must: (a) take all reasonable steps to minimise the waste generated by the development; С Sighted the Liddell Decoupling Works Waste Management Plan dated 22 August 2022.
+Cond Project Approval SSD 8889679 Status Evidence required under Section 5.1 of the Soil and Water Management Plan.
+It is recommended that stockpile locations and dates of establishment for each stockpile are recorded in an updated ESCP.
+It is also recommended that erosion and sediment controls are maintained for the stockpile of material excavated from the project construction area (see Plate 13). (c) ensure the battery energy storage system and ancillary infrastructure are designed, constructed and maintained to avoid causing any erosion on site; and NT HC (pers comms) confirmed that development of the battery energy storage system and ancillary infrastructure has not commenced at the time of audit. (d) ensure all works are undertaken in accordance with the Guidelines for Controlled Activities on Waterfront Land (NRAR, 2018), or its latest version unless DPE Water agrees otherwise.
+NT See Schedule 2, Condition B26 (c) above.
+WASTE B27 The Applicant must: (a) take all reasonable steps to minimise the waste generated by the development; С Sighted the Liddell Decoupling Works Waste Management Plan dated 22 August 2022.
 The Waste Management Plan identifies the key waste issues that require control to manage project waste impacts.
 Section 3.3 of the Waste Management Plan notes materials with minimal packaging requirements should be used, removal of packaging should occur offsite by suppliers, and fabrication of parts should be conducted offsite.
-The site inspection confirmed that waste is being segregated into separate skip bins (see Plate 6).
-Viewed examples of March 2023 receipts to AGL from the Muswellbrook Waste and Recycling Facility, confirming the receipt of project waste.
-It is recommended that AGL retains copies of records from the project waste contractor. (b) classify all waste in accordance with the Waste Classification Guidelines (EPA, 2014); С KS (pers comms) confirmed that waste is required to be managed in accordance with the Waste Management Plan.
+The site inspection confirmed that waste is being segregated into separate skip bins (see Plate 6 ).
+Viewed examples of Remondis invoices dated 31 May 2023 and 31 March 2023 for sewage pump out and

+Cond Project Approval SSD 8889679 Status Evidence emptying of project skip bins. (b) classify all waste in accordance with the Waste Classification Guidelines (EPA, 2014); С HC (pers comms) confirmed that waste is required to be managed in accordance with the Waste Management Plan.
+BH (pers comms) confirmed that Remondis is contracted for routine emptying of bins and sewage for the project.
+Sighted Remondis invoices dated 31 May 2023 and 31 March 2023 for sewage pump out and emptying of project skip bins.
+HC (pers comms) confirmed that no asbestos has been identified during the audit period and that personnel work under the AGL Asbestos procedure.
 No evidence was available at the time of the audit to determine that waste materials generated by the project are recorded, classified and monitored against the EPA Waste Classification Guidelines.
-It is recommended that AGL ensure project waste is recorded and classified generally in accordance with the EPA Waste Classification Guidelines.
+It is recommended that AGL ensure Project waste is recorded and classified generally in accordance with the EPA Waste Classification Guidelines. (c) dispose of all waste at appropriately licensed waste facilities or as expressly permitted in an applicable EPL; and С HC (pers comms) confirmed that project waste is disposed of appropriately at a licenced waste facility.
+The site inspection confirmed that waste is being segregated into separate skip bins (see Plate 6 ).
+Viewed examples of June 2023 receipts for Remondis disposal of putrescible and scrap steel waste at offsite waste facilities in Muswellbrook.
+It is recommended that AGL retains copies of records from the project waste